cds-snc/gcds-docs/src/en/components/forms/textarea/textarea.md

 ## What problems text areas solve

-Use an input field to gather information by:
+Use a text area field to gather information by:

 - capturing a freeform response to a multi-line question
 - for descriptive entries, like describing a problem or concern